eclipse/repairnator/README.md

 All Repairnator scripts are located in the directory `repairnator/scripts`.
 The scripts use the global configuration set in `repairnator/scripts/config/repairnator.cfg`.
 You can define your own configuration in a file `repairnator.cfg` located in your home.
+For more information about `repairnator.cfg` read [our complete documentation](doc/usage/repairnator-config.md).

 ```bash
 git clone https://github.com/Spirals-Team/repairnator/